christopherdes/DECO2017_A3/README.md

 2. Install: Navigate to the project directory and run 'npm install' command in the terminal.
 3. Run Test: Execute the 'npm run test' command in the terminal to run the application locally.

+The following set-up is from DECO2017 - Advaned Web Design by Rob Dongas
+1. Using the VS Code terminal, run the following command in the root directory (npm install express)
+2. Run your server using the command (node server.js)
+3. Run the code with (npm run start)

 ## Reflection and Future Consideration
-Key takeaways from the development process include recognizing the importance of early consideration of technical feasibility in the design stage.
+Key takeaways from the development process include recognising the importance of early consideration of technical feasibility in the design stage.
 This approach significantly reduces the magnitude of changes needed due to technical complexities during the development phase.
 The use of Git for version control emerged as a best practice, providing a reliable platform for tracking changes, ensuring project consistency, and facilitating collaboration.

-In addition, it was recognized that responsive design is vital to delivering a consistent experience across diverse devices.
+In addition, it was recognised that responsive design is vital to delivering a consistent experience across diverse devices.
 Bootstrap was identified as a useful tool in this regard.
 As a designer, understanding the development process greatly improved communication with developers.

-Looking ahead, the React framework with Firebase has been identified as an exciting area for exploration to enhance scalability and maximize impact.
+Looking ahead, the React framework with Firebase has been identified as an exciting area for exploration to enhance scalability and maximise impact.
 Possible feature enhancements include user time tracking and data entry, which could augment user experience by catering to diverse preferences.
 Regular usability testing will ensure the product remains intuitive and accessible, and segmenting JS code into separate files may improve scalability with the addition of new features.

+## Reference and Resources
+- Doe, T. (2023, March 10). ttntm/itrack.
+Retrieved from GitHub website: https://github.com/ttntm/itrack
+- Eschweiler, S. (2018, May 18).
+Pure JavaScript — Building A Real-World Application From Scratch.
+Retrieved from Medium website: https://medium.com/codingthesmartway-com-blog/pure-javascript-building-a-real-world-application-from-scratch-5213591cfcd6
+- Morsa, A. (2023, April 20). ramblingadam/magic-task-timer.
+Retrieved from GitHub website: https://github.com/ramblingadam/magic-task-timer
+- Node.js Tutorial.
+(2019).
+Retrieved from W3schools.com website: https://www.w3schools.com/nodejs/
+- Poopongpanit, B. (2020, January 4).
+How to Create a Simple Web App Using JavaScript.
+Retrieved from Medium website: https://levelup.gitconnected.com/how-to-create-a-simple-web-app-using-javascript-d27b28459fad?gi=64ec024a627d